 Step 11 – Assemble the bow (optional)

 Take your larger bow rectangle and fold it like an accordion, pinching it at the center.
-I’m not going to lie – this took me a lot of tries to get right, so don’t be afraid to redo it until you’re happy with how it looks.
+I’m not going to lie – this took me a lot of tries to get right (partially because of the striped print of the fabric), so don’t be afraid to redo it until you’re happy with how it looks.
 Once you get it positioned the way you want it, carefully dab a bit of hot glue between each pleat on the front side.
 Pinch it together for a minute so it cools.
 Then flip it over and put a dab of hot glue between each of the pleats on the back side.
 Once again wait for it to cool.

 Use a few dabs of hot glue to attach one end of your smaller rectangle to the bottom of the bow with the center seam touching the fabric.
 This will be the “tie” that holds it together.
 Pull it up and around the front, over the top, and back down to the bottom.
 Place a line of hot glue on the bow, as far toward the back as you can.
 Press the tie onto it and then trim any excess.